 Nashan Vassall ’98

 Nashan is an investment advisor at Credit Suisse.
 He has previously worked at both Goldman Sachs and Huron Consulting Group.
 He holds an undergraduate degree from the University of Massachusetts, an MBA from the Wharton School of Business, and an MPA from Harvard University.
 Despite his work schedule, Nashan still finds time to maintain close ties to Concord Academy.
-He has volunteered his time to the Alumnae/i Community and Equity (C&E) Committee and the Alumnae/i Association BBQ with the Senior Class.
-Nashan lives in Boston, Massachusetts
+He has volunteered his time to the Alumnae/i Community and Equity (C&E) Committee and the Alumnae/i Association BBQ with the senior class.
+Nashan lives in Boston.

 John Abele is inextricably linked to CA — through his wife, an alumna, Mary Seton Abele ’56; his three children, Christopher ’86, Alexander ’87, and Jennifer ’90; and his service on Concord Academy’s Board of Trustees from 1991 to 2002.
-John is cofounder of Boston Scientific, a medical device company with more than 25,000 employees, and was president of Medi-tech, Inc. He retired from Boston Scientific in 2005.
+John is co-founder of Boston Scientific, a medical device company with more than 25,000 employees, and was president of Medi-tech, Inc. He retired from Boston Scientific in 2005.
 John is the owner of the Kingbridge Conference Centre and Institute in King City, Ontario.
 He is the vice chair of the board of FIRST (For Inspiration and Recognition of Science and Technology) Foundation and is a member of the President’s Council of Olin College.
-John also chairs his family foundation, the Argosy Foundation, and is trustee emeritus of Amherst College, where he received his BA.
-John and Mary live in Shelburne, Vermont.
+John also chairs his family foundation, the Argosy Foundation, and is trustee emeritus of Amherst College, where he received his B.A.
+John and Mary live in Shelburne, VT.

 Kathleen “Kitty” Fisk Ames ’65, P’95

-The first alumna to serve as president of CA’s Board of Trustees, Kitty Ames presided over the board for five years, from 1986 to 1991, and served as a trustee for thirteen, beginning in 1978.
-She cochaired the 2000 capital campaign and chaired the board’s Advisory Council.
+The first alumna to serve as president of CA’s Board of Trustees, Kitty Ames presided over the board for five years, from 1986 to 1991, and served as a trustee for 13, beginning in 1978.
+She co-chaired the 2000 capital campaign and chaired the board’s Advisory Council.
 Board affiliations include the Trustees of Reservations preservation group, Steps to Success, the WGBH Ralph Lowell Society, and the Brookline Education Foundation Board of Overseers.
-She lives in Brookline, Massachusetts, with her husband Charlie, a former CA trustee from 1993 to 2000; their daughter, Elizabeth ’95, graduated from CA.
+She lives in Brookline, Mass., with her husband, Charlie, a former CA trustee from 1993 to 2000; their daughter, Elizabeth ’95, graduated from CA.

 Marion Freeman ’69

-A longtime supporter of Concord Academy, Marion Freeman began her first term on the Concord Academy Board of Trustees in 1986 and continued until 1997, the last six years of that term spent as treasurer.
+A longtime supporter of Concord Academy, Marion Freeman began her first term on the Concord Academy Board of Trustees in 1986 and continued until 1997, spending the last six years of that term as treasurer.
 She stayed off the board only a year, returning as president and overseeing a capital campaign and a head search process, which resulted in Jake Dresden joining CA. To honor outgoing head Tom Wilcox, Marion raised more than $2 million for the Wilcox Leadership Fund.
-She stepped down as president in 2002, but stayed on the board until 2003, serving on various committees and allowing a smooth transition for the next board president, Henry P. Becton, Jr. Marion became a Life Trustee in 2002.
+She stepped down as president in 2002, but stayed on the board until 2003, serving on various committees and allowing a smooth transition for the next board president, Henry P. Becton Jr. Marion became a life trustee in 2002.

-Marion earned a BA in Romance Languages from Princeton and a PhD in French from Yale.
+Marion earned a B.A. in romance languages from Princeton and a Ph.D. in French from Yale.
 At CA, she taught, coached squash, served as a house parent in Phelps House, and was an assistant director of admissions from 1973 to 1974.
-After earning her PhD in 1980, she taught French at Yale and became a dean of one of the residential colleges there.
+After earning her Ph.D. in 1980, she taught French at Yale and became a dean of one of the residential colleges there.
 Shortly thereafter, she began her career in international banking by joining JP Morgan in New York.
 Marion has served on various boards in Maine, including that of the Gulf of Maine Research Institute; and the Portland Museum of Art.
-Marion still remains very involved with CA. She has served as a leadership solicitor, a class agent solicitor, a phonathon caller, and a member of her fortieth-reunion committee.
-She has remained on CA’s Investment Subcommittee since her departure from active board duty.
+Marion still remains very involved with CA. She has served as a leadership solicitor, a class agent solicitor, a phonathon caller, and a member of her 40th-reunion committee.
+She has remained on CA’s investment subcommittee since her departure from active board duty.
 Marion lives in South Freeport, Maine, with her husband Corson Ellis, CEO and founder of Kepware Technologies in Portland, Maine.
 They have a daughter, Linden, and a son, Francis.